s1dhuman/deep-learning-and-XAI-for-dental-diseases-/README.md

 # 🦷 **Deep Learning & Explainable AI for Dental Disease Detection** 🦷

-*Automated diagnosis of 6 common dental conditions using lightweight AI*
+Rsearch Project as the part of B Tech Project (BTP) *Automated diagnosis of 6 common dental conditions using lightweight AI*

 ## 🚀 **Project Overview**